CityFlyer Express

 CityFlyer Express was a short-haul regional airline with its head office in the Iain Stewart Centre next to London Gatwick Airport in England.

-In 1993 it became the first British Airways (BA) franchisee operating as British Airways Express.
-CityFlyer's ownership passed to BA in 1999 when that company bought out the original promoters as well as 3i, the airline's main shareholder at the time.
-Initially, CityFlyer continued to operate as a separate unit, but it was eventually absorbed into British Airways' mainline short haul operation at Gatwick in 2001, the result of a change in British Airways' strategy for its Gatwick operation.
+In August 1993 it became the first British Airways (BA) franchisee operating as British Airways Express.
+CityFlyer's ownership passed to BA in late 1999 when that company bought out the original promoters as well as 3i, the airline's main shareholder at the time.

-Following its absorption into British Airways, the airline's turboprops were retired, while the company's fleet of regional short-haul jetliners and the associated crews were transferred to British Airways' regional operation in Birmingham and Manchester.
-This in turn resulted in British Airways mainline short haul crews based at Gatwick operating most of the erstwhile CityFlyer Express routes using the former's Gatwick-based Boeing 737 fleet.